Easy to Learn Data Modeling: From Basics to Practical Table Design (DASP/DAP)

 • Cases where you don't need to connect relationship lines

-• Connecting relationships for performance enhancement
+• Connecting relationships for performance improvement

 7. Subtypes: How to Strategically Manage Similar Entities